Should I avoid products that contain triclosan?

 - Might contribute to the development of antibiotic-resistant germs

 - Might be harmful to the immune system

 Triclosan isn't an essential ingredient in many products.
-While triclosan added to toothpaste has been shown to help prevent gingivitis, there's no evidence that antibacterial soaps and body washes containing triclosan provide any extra benefits, according to the Food and Drug Administration.
+Triclosan added to toothpaste has been shown to help prevent gingivitis.
+However, there's no evidence that antibacterial soaps and body washes containing triclosan provide any benefit over plain soap and water, according to the FDA.

 - Triclosan.
-Centers for Disease Control and Prevention. http://www.cdc.gov/biomonitoring/Triclosan_FactSheet.html.
-Accessed Dec.
-13, 2013.
+Centers for Disease Control and Prevention. https://www.cdc.gov/biomonitoring/triclosan_factsheet.html.
+Accessed Nov.
+6, 2019.

 - Antibacterial soap?
 You can skip it, use plain soap and water.
 U.S. Food and Drug Administration. https://www.fda.gov/consumers/consumer-updates/antibacterial-soap-you-can-skip-it-use-plain-soap-and-water.
 Accessed Nov.
 6, 2019.

 - Q & A for consumers: Health care antiseptics.
 Centers for Disease Control and Prevention. https://www.fda.gov/drugs/information-drug-class/qa-consumers-health-care-antiseptics.
 Accessed Nov.
 6, 2019.